 The literal interpretation of the constitution

-The second school of thought among the judiciary is originalism.
+In contrast to the living tree doctrine, the second school of thought among the judiciary is originalism.
 When judges are originalist, they interpret the Constitution and Charter literally, according to their original meaning.
 Laws can only be struck down if they literally violate either document, and no new rights can be granted.

 Originalism limits the power of judges.
 New rights can only be created by the federal and provincial governments amending the Constitution or Charter.

 Conservative judges are more likely to be originalist, but they are a minority in Canada.
 According to Emmett Macfarlane, a professor at University of Waterloo, “Law schools in Canada are homogeneously moderate-to-left-of-centre… There’s less ideological diversity.”
 Because there are no conservative law schools in Canada, the living tree doctrine dominates our judicial system.